andreykurenkov/andreykurenkov.github.io/index.md

 comments: false
 share: false
 image:
-  feature: main-page.jpg
+  feature: starter-pack.jpg
 ---

 Hi there.
 I am Andrey Kurenkov, a grad student at Stanford that likes do research about AI and robotics, write code, appreciate art, and ponder about life.

-Currently, I am working towards a Masters in CS at Stanford, and am a research assitant at the Stanford Vision Lab with Animesh Garg and Silvio Savarase.
+Currently, I am finishing my MS and transitioning to being a PhD student at Stanford.
+I do research in the [Stanford Vision and Learning Lab](http://svl.stanford.edu/home) at the intersection of robotics and computer vision, and am co-advised by Silvio Savarese and Ken Goldberg.

 This site documents my various projects, my writing (technical and not), and my photography.
+I am also quite active on [Twitter](https://twitter.com/andrey_kurenkov).

 > "I love writing.
 I get a kick out of sharing my thoughts with others.
 The act of transforming ideas into words is an amazingly efficient way to solidify and refine your thoughts about a given topic. " -Tom Preston (creator of Jekyll), [Blogging Like a Hacker](http://tom.preston-werner.com/2008/11/17/blogging-like-a-hacker.html)